How is Causal Inference Different in Academia and Industry? | by Zijing Zhu, PhD | Jan, 2024

 Speed

-Academic research usually operates at a slower pace, from forming ideas to drawing final conclusions.
+Academic research usually operates at a slower pace, from forming ideas to final conclusions.
 It focuses on building not only on the causal conclusion itself but also on the data involved, methods used, and robustness of the research.
 Thus, oftentimes, the research process is extended to validate data eligibility, run sensitivity analysis, test causal structures, etc.

-However, for business, time is money.
-Tech firms are more practical.
-They would rather focus their resources on building scalable applications that can be put into production and bring benefits quickly.
+However, for business, time is money. firms are more practical.
+They would rather focus their resources on building applications that can be put into production and bring benefits quickly.
 The cost of waiting for a perfect and generalizable model is high.
 Thus, the industry would prefer to have a benchmark model available as a placeholder first before -tuning and making adjustments.

 Photo by Veri Ivanova on Unsplash